mbatuhangunduz/evreka-task/README.md

 pip install -r requirements.txt

-## Then you should get into "app" with the command "cd app" to create or update database.
+## Then you should get into "project" with the command "cd project" to create or update database.

 python manage.py makemigrations<br/>
 python manage.py migrate<br/>